VisarDomi/eh-reader/README.md

 # eh-reader
-A custom reader for sad panda with iOS bookmarklets in mind, which must be activated on the gallery page
+A custom reader for sad panda with iOS bookmarklets in mind, which must be activated on the gallery page with large thumbnails

 This JavaScript project will allow you to get all the images of the gallery of sad panda in one long strip format, without spaces.
 It uses the backup links, so there will be no failure of the loading of the images like it usually does.